mstevetodd/EngineDriver_Home/docs/configuration/preferences.rst

 Tick Marks on Speed Sliders?
 '''''''''''''''''''''''''''''''''''

-When this preferences is set, |ED| will show tick marks on the background of the Speed Sliders.
+If this preferences is enabled, |ED| will show tick marks on the background of the Speed Sliders.

 Switching throttle Dead Zone
 '''''''''''''''''''''''''''''''''''

-When this preferences is set, |ED| will set the size of the dead zone, or detent, on the slider of the Switching/Shunting Throttle Screen.
+If this preferences is enabled, |ED| will set the size of the dead zone, or detent, on the slider of the Switching/Shunting Throttle Screen.
 The larger the size, the easier it is to find Zero on the slider.

 Only relevant to the following Throttle Screen layouts: